ayushxx7/ayush-mandowara-blog/content/Flask/01-Hello-World-Flask-App.md

   app.run(debug=True)
 ```

-2. Run the app and visit localhost:portnumber on any browser in you machine (for ex: in the address bar, type localhost:5000).

-The page would say:
+- That's about it, just visit `localhost:5000` on your browser
 ```
 Hello World!
 ```

-Holy crap, it couldn't have been this simple!
-<h3>Well, IT IS!</h3>
+- And bask in the glory of your simple yet powerful creation.

-Next Blog: How to configure your app to do some actual processing, and beautifying the webpage.
+Next Blog: How to Serve HTML Pages using Flask.

-To thank the author, give a star to [this repo](https://github.com/ayushxx7/ayush-mandowara-blog).
+# To thank the author, give a star to [this repo](https://github.com/ayushxx7/ayush-mandowara-blog).